polarityio/wiz/README.md

 </div>

 ## Wiz Integration Options
+### Authentication Token Domain
+The Domain used to obtain your WIZ Authentication Token

+### API Region
+The region where the API User resides.  (e.g. us1, us2, eu1, eu2 ...)

 ### Client ID
-Your Wiz Client ID.
-Obtain yours here: https://partners.wiz.io/prm/english/c/Integration-API-Signup
+Your Wiz Client ID

 ### Client Secret
-Your Wiz Client Secret.
-Obtain yours here: https://partners.wiz.io/prm/english/c/Integration-API-Signup
+Your Wiz Client Secret

 ## Installation Instructions